jefitzge/jefitzge.github.io/README.md

 This website will become a portfolio of all my works as well as a way for me to expand my coding skills.
 There will be several challenges along the way.

 ## **Short Term Goals**
+- [ ] Make media queries more coherent, in index.css the media query changes the view for desktop to mobile but in projects.css its goes mobile to desktop, this isnt a huge issue as both work but it makes it confusing when going back and forth between individual files and trying to style for mobile/desktop.
 - [X] Complete Navigation Bar
 	- [ ] Add new animation to navigation bar and adjust style
 	- [X] Complete Mobile Navigation Bar